Volume : 37 Issue : 1 Year : 2022

 Review articles are prepared by authors who have a scientific background and extensive knowledge on a particular field.
 Review articles that have a high citation potential are welcomed.
 These authors may even be invited by the Editor-in-Chief.
 Reviews should describe and evaluate a clinical practice in the current topic and should guide future researches.
 A review article should have Unstructured Abstract, Keywords, Introduction, Clinical and Research Consequences, and Conclusion sections.
 For the review articles, word count must be no more than 150 in the abstract section and 5000 in the main text.
 No more than 50 references are acceptable for the Review articles

 Medeniyet Medical Journal has limited space for case reports.
 Reports on interesting and educative rare cases or conditions that constitute challenges in diagnosis and treatment are accepted for publication.
-A case report should have unstructured Abstract, Keywords, Introduction, Case presentation, Discussion, and Conclusion sections.
+A case report should have unstructured Abstract, Keywords, Introduction, Case Report, Discussion.
 For each used image, the patient’s consent must be obtained and stated in the text.
 For the Case reports, word count must be no more than 150 in the abstract section and 1500 in the main text.
 No more than 15 references are acceptable for the Case reports.

 Letters to the Editor